Everard im Thurn: Life

 He was a well-respected figure in the scientific circles of his time.
 Whilst in Ceylon he served as president of the Ceylon Branch of the Royal Asiatic Society from 1902 to 1904.
 He was later elected president of the Royal Anthropological Institute 1919–1920 and made an Honorary Fellow of Exeter College, Oxford.

-In 1895 he married Hannah C. Lorimer, daughter of Professor James Lorimer, of the University of Edinburgh.
+In 1895, he married Hannah C. Lorimer, daughter of Professor James Lorimer, of the University of Edinburgh.
 In 1921 they moved to live at Cockenzie House in East Lothian, where he died in 1932.

-In 1886, he was honoured by English botanist Henry Nicholas Ridley, who named a genus of plants from tropical South America after him.
-The genus of Everardia (is in the family Cyperaceae).
+In 1886, he was honoured by English botanist Henry Nicholas Ridley, who named a genus of plants from tropical South America after him: Everardia, in the family Cyperaceae.